ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

 - **Tool use** While overlapping directly with Observing or taking memory actions, tool usage may be part of cognitive patterns (like using a `scratch-pad`) and must be considered as such.

 ### Models
 Models provide the computational core of Agents.
-Acting like a 'brain' that takes in input [prompts](#prompts) they return outputs.
-Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used for helping model creation with [recurrent training](../architectures/training/recurrent.md).
+Acting like a 'brain' that takes in input [prompts](#prompts), they return outputs.
+Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used to help model creation with [recurrent training](../architectures/training/recurrent.md).

 ### Overview
 ??? important "[Cognitive Architectures for Language Agents](https://arxiv.org/pdf/2309.02427.pdf) is a thoughtful understanding of Cognitive Architectures"